L$^p$ spaces of operator-valued functions: H o lder's inequality

 \end{corollary} \begin{proof} Since $f+g \geq 0$ then by functional calculus

 Thus, by comparison and the previous theorem, because multiples of the identity commute,

 \end{proof}

 These do not generalize well into infinite dimensions since Ando's matrix Young's inequality only really makes sense for compact operators \cite{EFZ}.
 As well, the above two results do not extend from positive to arbitrary functions.
-The crux of the problem is that multiplication does not work well with positive operators and the Loewner order.
+The crux of the problem is that multiplication does not work well with positive operators and the Loewner order (for $P,Q$ self-adjoint, $P\leq Q$ if and only if $Q-P$ is a positive operator).

 A possibility to fix this is to consider tensor products, forcing commutativity.
 Suppose $\mu$ is a finite, positive measure on $X$ and $\nu_1$ and $\nu_2$ are POVMs into $\mathcal B(\mathcal H_1)$ and $\mathcal B(\mathcal H_2)$, respectively, such that $\nu_1,\nu_2 \ll_{ac} \mu$.
 One can define a POVM